 She was a church soloist in her hometown, Smithton, Pa., at the age of 5.
-The teen years were spent in high school plays and operettas and she never did get to college.
+The teen years were spent in high school plays and operettas and she never did go to college.
 Show business intervened.

-At 19, when many girls are pressing orchids into books to remember the college prom, Shirley Mae Jones was memorizing her seven year contract with the composing-producing team of Richard Rodgers and Oscar Hammerstein.
-She went into the chorus of "South Pacific"; into the road company lead of "Me and Juliet" and into "Me and Juliet" on Broadway.
+At 19, when many girls were pressing orchids into books to remember the college prom, Shirley Mae Jones was memorizing her 7-year contract with Richard Rodgers and Oscar Hammerstein.
+She went into the chorus of "South Pacific", into the road company lead of "Me and Juliet" and into "Me and Juliet" on Broadway.

-She was the star of her first motion picture, singing the role of Laurey opposite Gordon Macrae in "Oklahoma!"
+SHE WAS the star of her first motion picture, singing the role of Laurey opposite Gordon Mac-Rae in "Oklahoma!"

-Her fifth movie was "Elmer Gantry" and it resulted in an academy award "Oscar" as the Best Supporting Actress of 1960.
+Her fifth movie was "Elmer Gantry" and it resulted in an Academy Award as the best supporting actress in 1960.
 By then, she was a doddering 26 years old.

-Ten years and 12 motion pictures later, bone weary from supper club engagements and summertime tent show tours, Shirley Jones settled down to a television series.
-Everyone knew that "The Partridge Family" didn't have a chance.
-It was scheduled against a new Andy Griffith series on CBS-TV and everyone knew Andy's shows had always ranked among the 10 most popular shows on television.
+Ten years and 12 motion pictures later, bone weary from supper club engagements and Summertime tent show tours, Shirley Jones settled down to a television series.
+Everyone knew that The Partridge Family didn't have a chance.
+It was scheduled against a new Andy Griffith series on CBS and everyone knew that Andy's shows had always ranked among the top 10 on television.

-Andy knew what hit him.
-His "Head-master" series was a preachy attempt at "relevance" and, worse, for Andy, "The Partridge Family" unleased one of those phenomena of the early 1970s.
-It was David Cassidy, a shooting star among the teeny bopper, prepubescent girls whose tastes change taster than the Washington weather.
+ANDY NEVER knew what hit him.
+His Head-master series was a preachy attempt at "relevance" and worse, for Andy, The Partridge Family unleashed one of those phenomena of the early 1970s.
+It was David Cassidy, a shooting star among the teeny bopper, prepubescent girls whose tastes change faster than the weather.

-"The Partridge Family" was openly modeled on a mother-and-children musical group called the Cowsills.
-Shirley was the mother and included among the five chilren was David Cassidy, Shirley's step-son.
+The Partridge Family was openly modeled on a mother-and-children musical group, The Cowsills.
+Shirley was the mother and included among the five children was David Cassidy, Shirley's real-life stepson.

-The first 1970 season found the fan
+The first 1970 season found the fan magazines